eugene-khyst/letsencrypt-docker-compose/README.md

 ### <a id="288c0835566de0a785d19451eac904a0"></a>Step 0 - Create DNS records

 For all domain names create DNS A records to point to a server where Docker containers will be running.
-Also, consider creating CNAME records for the `www` subdomains.

 **DNS records**